 Terrific Ground Turkey Chili For Athletes

-- 1 can diced green chilis (or 1 diced jalapeño)
+- 1 can green chilis (green chilli in British English) - (or 1 diced jalapeño)

-- 1 teaspoon chili powder and hot pepper sauce to taste or a few dashes of Tapatio
+- 1 teaspoon red pepper flakes - or a few dashes of Tapatio

 - In a large skillet, saute the garlic and onion in 1 tablespoon of olive oil on medium-high.
 When the onion starts to brown, add the turkey meat and cook until no longer pink.